-How does a department balance the need for innovation strategy against the efficacy of their work?
+How does a department balance the need for innovation strategy against the efficacy of its work?
 What does change management look like when so much is on the line?
-We sat down with Natasha Claxton, Innovation Project Officer at NSW Health Pathology, and Amanda Koegelenberg, Research and Innovation Program Director, to get answers to these questions on the IdeaScale Nation podcast.
+We sat down with Natasha Claxton, Innovation Project Officer at NSW Health Pathology, and Amanda Koegelenberg, Research, and Innovation Program Director, to get answers to these questions on the IdeaScale Nation podcast.

 Innovative From Go